 Guidance on the overall learning procedure was reported inadequate according to the students whom the reviewers interviewed.
 Much of the guidance came to the students through the hand book and other brochures sent by post before registration or during the registration periods.
 Announcements are also made in Faculty and Departmental Notice Boards.
 The time allocated for the orientation program during the registration period is insufficient.
 Most students interviewed by the reviewers appreciated the availability of teaching aids in the form of printed materials though they had grievances on the quality of some of them.
 Certain printed materials (e.g. Plant Systematics, Genetics, Evolution and Introductory Molecular Biology) could not be clearly understood by the students due to lack of clarity in the presentation of the subject matter.
 Errors are frequent and they recur every year.
-Guidance given to students on the use of teaching materials was insufficient.
-Revisions (especially with reference to Plant Physiology and Plant Diversity) and inclusion of study questions in the form of tutorials are suggested.
+Guidance given to students on the use of course materials needs to be further strengthened.
+Plant Diversity and Plant Physiology have been already revised.
+Study questions and review questions have been incorporated into the course material in the latest editions.
+Unfortunately some students who perhaps would have registered several years back are still using the books that were issued prior to revisions.
+This should be brought to their notice.
 Course materials are sometimes not distributed in time.
 This leads to postponement of the courses/examinations and therefore the careful planning done at the beginning of the courses is disturbed frequently.
-New courses are not being developed in accordance with current trends and national needs.
+The need for introduction of new courses in accordance with current trends and national needs has been recognized.
 Examples are Biotechnology including Tissue Culture and Gene technology.
 Introduction of demonstrations of new techniques in Biotechnology will be highly appreciated by the students.
+However due to lack of specialized lab facilities, this has not yet been possible.

-The day schools have sometimes been held in the mornings when the examinations of the same courses were held in the same afternoon.
-This causes inconvenience to learning and students were very unhappy over this arrangement.
+The students brought to the notice of the review team that day schools are sometimes held in the mornings when the examinations of the same courses are held in the same afternoon causing inconvenience to them.
+However according to the teaching staff, the scheduling of the day school and the assessment test on the same day is done at the request of the students as they felt that such arrangement is beneficial and convenient to them.
 The students are of the opinion that their learning could be much facilitated if a summary of the course is given during the day school held at the commencement of the practical.
+However the staff indicated that the day school is meant to discuss the practical schedule but at the first day, it is discussed to a certain extent as the time is restricted.
 The conduction of day school observed by the reviewers indicated lack of adequate seating capacity, poor audibility, insufficient use of audio-visuals, lack of preparedness among students, inadequate opportunities for students to discuss problems with the lecturer etc.